-Senior Research and Evaluation Officer, Diana Parkinson, reflects on the process of evaluating the CSA Practice Leads Programme in a social work context and how this has helped to shape our future work in this area.
+Senior Research and Evaluation Officer, Diana Parkinson, reflects on the process of evaluating the Child sexual abuse Practice Leads Programme in a social work context and how this has helped to shape our future work in this area.

 I joined the research and evaluation team at the CSA Centre last September, back when we were still living in ‘normal’ times.
-One of my first projects was to undertake the evaluation of the CSA Practice Leads Programme in social work, and to produce a report describing the implementation and outcomes of the programme.
+One of my first projects was to undertake the evaluation of the Child sexual abuse Practice Leads Programme in social work, and to produce a report describing the implementation and outcomes of the programme.

-The CSA Practice Leads Programme in social work is an intensive programme of training and development for social workers, which seeks to build participants’ understanding and confidence in identifying and responding to child sexual abuse (CSA), and support them to cascade their learning across services.
+The Child sexual abuse Practice Leads Programme in social work is an intensive programme of training and development for social workers, which seeks to build participants’ understanding and confidence in identifying and responding to child sexual abuse, and support them to cascade their learning across services.
 The programme was based on an earlier programme designed and delivered in East Sussex by Anna Glinski, the programme facilitator, who was at the time an advanced social work practitioner and is now Deputy Director for Knowledge and Practice Development at the CSA Centre.

 The pilot programme comprised 10 days of small-group learning sessions, held over 10 months, which included reflective case discussions connecting evidence to ‘on the ground’ practice experiences in three local authorities between October 2018 and January 2020.

 Although the programme was nearing its end as I started work, one of the first things I did was to work with Anna on developing a Theory of Change for the programme and, from that, to build an evaluation framework setting out what we wanted to assess and how we would do this.